Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 **Scope** is the **set of resources** that access for the Role Assignment applies to.

-Scope Access Controls at the Management, Subscription, Resource Group, and resource level.
+Scope Access Controls at the **Management, Subscription, Resource Group, and resource level**.

 * **Management Group** Inherits across **all associated subscriptions and resources.**